scouten/ericscouten.link/content/2023/07/18-bear-markdown-note-taking-app.md

 Michael Lopp on _Rands in Repose_: [300 Times a Day](https://randsinrepose.com/archives/300-times-a-day/)

-A loving review of a major app update.
+_(My take: This is a loving review of a major app update.
+I'm not yet sold on the app, but that's because I'm a curmudgeon who has decided a git repo full of individual Markdown files is sufficient as a note-taking tool.
+If something were to replace that approach, something like Bear would be where I would look, which is why I'm saving the link.)_